AvivGelfand/LLM-Quiz-App/README.md

 - `.gitignore`: Specifies files to ignore in version control.
 - `LICENSE`: Project license.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.